akrasuski1/halb-cpu/dtl2.md

 -0.15V with more reasonable 5V/10ns slope and 10pF simulated output capacitance).
 I'll try building another frequency divider with those, seems like they could work better.

+Note that there is no BAT85S in LTSpice, only BAT42; but I found some library continaing BAT85 model, which I now use.

+### Shared resistors

+To reduce amount of soldering I have to do, I generally reuse the base resistors of one gate as collector resistors of the one driving it.
+This generally works fine, as the base doesn't take much current so I can ignore voltage drop from that.
+The only problem is that When using NAND of two or more inputs, the resistor is shared between those two inputs, effectively halving switching speed.
+One solution is to halve the resistor value in such cases (and reduce to third in 3-input NANDs).
+This may take too much current though, if only one input is grounded.
+The other solution is to bite the bullet and use two separate resistors per gate - one for base and the other for collector.
+This takes more components but is more predictable in terms of current and transition speed dependence on fan-in and fan-out.

 ## Data tables

 ### Capacitor DTL